bytehouse-cloud/driver-go/README.md

 		qr, err =
 			conn.QueryContextWithExternalTableReader(
-				ctx, // External table name used "fish" must match that in the ExternalTableReader "SELECT a, b FROM fish", nil, sdk.NewExternalTableReader(
+				ctx, // External table name used "fish" must match that in the ExternalTableReader "SELECT a, b FROM fish", sdk.NewExternalTableReader(
 					// Table name
 					"fish",
 					// File path